-The California School of Forensic Studies (CSFS) at Alliant International University is among the first of its kind—uniquely targeted toward training students in the field of forensics in criminology and criminal justice.
+The California School of Forensic Studies (CSFS) at Alliant International University is uniquely targeted toward training students in the field of forensics in criminology and criminal justice.

 However, this leaves many students to wonder, what’s the difference between criminology and criminal justice degrees and career paths?